Gorilla Trek and Tanzania - 25 days

-Masai Mara - Kisumu - Kampala (Uganda).
-Leaving the Masai Mara early on day 4, we head out of Masai Land and pass through the scenic tea plantations of Kericho before descending the Rift Valley Plateau, on our way to Kisumu - Kenya’s harbour town on the banks of Africa’s largest lake, Lake Victoria, where we spend the night.
-The following morning, we cross the border into Uganda where we overnight it the capital city, Kampala.
-Overnight - Kisumu (1), Kampala (1) (B:2, L:2, D:2)
+Masai Mara - Eldoret - Kampala (Uganda).
+Leaving the Masai Mara early on day 4, we head out of Masai Land and pass through the scenic tea plantations of Kericho before descending the Rift Valley Plateau, on our way to Eldoret - our stop for the night of day 4.
+The following morning, we cross the border into Uganda where we overnight it the capital city, Kampala Overnight - Eldoret (1), Kampala (1) (B:2, L:2, D:2)

 Days 6 - 9: Lake Bunyoni & Gorilla Trekking

 Kampala - Lake Bunyoni.
 From Kampala we drive to Lake Bunyoni, the deepest Crater Lake in Africa and home to a large and varied number of beautiful birds, which is the base from which the optional Gorilla trek takes place.
 Dependant on where trekking permits are available, we trek in the Magahinga or Bwindi National Parks in Uganda, the Virunga National Park in the Democratic Republic of Congo, or the Ruhengeri National Park in Rwanda.